waitinfuture/emapreduce/intl.en-US/User Guide/Clusters/Create a cluster.md

     -   Logon settings
         -   **Remote logon**: It is turned on by default to enable security group port 22.
         -   **Logon password**: Set the logon password at the master node.
 The logon password must contain English letters \(both uppercase and lowercase letters\), numbers, and special characters \(!@\#$%^&\*\) with a length of between 8-30 characters.
-    -   \(Optional\) Bootstrap operation: Before Hadoop is enabled in the cluster, you can run the customized script.
-For more information, see [Bootstrap action](intl.en-US/User Guide/Bootstrap actions.md#).
+    -   \(Optional\) Bootstrap actions: Before Hadoop is enabled in the cluster, you can run the customized script.
+For more information, see [Bootstrap actions](reseller.en-US/User Guide/Bootstrap actions.md#).

 ## Purchase lists and cluster costs {#section_mgt_mmn_y2b .section}